新加坡华语资料库

 Noun

-A Singaporean noodle soup dish known for its thick soup made with coconut milk and various spices.
+A noodle dish known for its rich soup made with coconut milk and various spices.

 由来